boamarant/Note-Taker-Application/README.md

 ## Usage

-This project can be accessed on Git Pages at the following URL: [https://boamarant.github.io/Module-3-Challenge/](https://boamarant.github.io/Module-3-Challenge/).
+This project is being deployed on Render at the following URL: [https://note-taker-application-6lpo.onrender.com/](https://note-taker-application-6lpo.onrender.com/).

 ## Credits